orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 * *name*: indexed with StandardAnalyzer, searched with KeywordAnalyzer (it's a strange choice, but possible)
 * *lyrics*: indexed with EnglishAnalyzer, searched with default query analyzer StandardAnalyzer
 * *title*:  indexed and searched with EnglishAnalyzer
-* *author*: indexed and searched with KeywordhAnalyzer
+* *author*: indexed and searched with KeywordAnalyzer
-* *description*: indexed with StandardAnalyzer with a given set of stopwords
+* *description*: indexed with StandardAnalyzer with a given set of stop-words that overrides the internal set

 Analysis is the foundation of Lucene.
 By default the StandardAnalyzer removes english stop-words and punctuation and lowercase the generated terms: